Shaluroy0205/amazon-sales-dashboard/README.md

 # amazon-sales-dashboard
-I created an Amazon Sales Dashboard using Excel that tracks total sales, orders, revenue, top products, and monthly trends.
-It uses pivot tables, charts, and slicers for easy filtering and quick insights into business performance.
+This project is an Amazon Sales Dashboard built in Excel.
+It tracks key metrics like total sales, number of orders, revenue, top-selling products, and monthly performance trends.
+The dashboard uses pivot tables, dynamic charts, and slicers to allow easy filtering and interactive data analysis.

+Features:

+Total sales and revenue overview

+Monthly and yearly sales trends

+Top-performing products

+Interactive filters with slicers

+Clean and user-friendly design